Mentoring in the Field and Lab

 Danica Lee worked on the tree swallow project as a summer intern and then stayed in the lab to work on a variety of different projects over the next few years.
 She initially did a lot of work on extracting and preparing cloacal swab samples for sequencing to characterize the tree swallow internal microbiome.
 Danica presented work on relationships between social interactions, coloration, and microbiome composition at the CURB symposium in 2019.
 Danica went on to work on developing bacteria killing assays to measure immune competence in tree swallows with Jenn Houtz and in Galapagos finches with Sabrina McNew.

 Alyssa Rodriguez was a long time contributor to the tree swallow project, working first in Ithaca, then in Alaska with postdoc Cedric Zimmer, and then returning to Ithaca as a field crew leader.
 Alyssa developed a project using feathers that she helped collect to explore differences in the relationships between color and physiology between populations of tree swallows breeding in Ithaca and Alaska (we still need to add Tennessee & Wyoming!).
 She presented her project both at Cornell and at the Society for Integrative and Comparative Biology conference.
+Some of Alyssa’s work featured in a recent paper we published in the journal Ornithology.
 Alyssa is currently working at the Oklahoma Aquarium as the Education Specialist.
 There, she writes curricula for informal education programs, leads field trips for K-12 students, leads animal encounters and tours for the public, and creates content for web and social media platforms.

 Student Driven Research

 My research program is specifically designed to engage students and create opportunities for genuine independent research at the undergraduate level.
 Throughout my PhD and postdoctoral career, students have been involved in every aspect of my research, including collecting samples in the field, running physiological assays in the lab, cleaning and analyzing data, and drafting papers for publication.
-I am particularly proud that I have supervised and mentored over 75 undergraduate students.
+I am particularly proud that I have supervised and mentored over 90 undergraduate students.
 Because my research program is highly integrative, there are many opportunities for students to pursue projects related to their own interests and I encourage students to develop independent research questions.
-To date, I have co-authored papers with 18 undergraduate and 16 graduate students; for many of these students I acted as a primary mentor throughout the research experience and at least 8 undergraduates that I worked with have gone on to graduate degrees in evolution or ecology.
+To date, I have co-authored papers with 29 undergraduate and 33 graduate students; for many of these students I acted as a primary mentor throughout the research experience and at least 10 undergraduates that I worked with have gone on to graduate degrees in ecology, evolution, or closely related fields.

 I am lucky to have had the opportunity to work with many amazing students over the years.
 None of the research on this site would have been possible without their hard work and deadication.
 Thank you!